 - Select Petition Type: Course Substitution or Pre-Approval (see question above).

-- Fill in your Petition Reason.
+- Fill in the Petition Reason.
 Indicate when the course was taken, grade received, and units.

-- Upload supporting documents (course syllabi, course assignments, or course websites) to demonstrate mastery of the skillset and knowledge attained through the course.
+- Upload supporting documents (course syllabi, course assignments, or course websites) to demonstrate mastery of the skills and knowledge attained through the course.